ibireme/yyjson/doc/API.md

 # Thread Safe
-yyjson does not use global variables, so if you can ensure that the input parameters of a function are immutable, then the function call is thread-safe.<br/>
+The library does not use global variables, so if you can ensure that the input parameters of a function are thread-safe, then the function calls are also thread-safe.<br/>

-`yyjson_doc` and `yyjson_val` is immutable and thread-safe,<br/>
-`yyjson_mut_doc` and `yyjson_mut_val` is mutable and not thread-safe.
+Typically, `yyjson_doc` and `yyjson_val` are immutable and thread-safe, while `yyjson_mut_doc` and `yyjson_mut_val` are mutable and not thread-safe.

 # Locale Dependent
-yyjson is locale-independent.
+The library is locale-independent.

 However, there are some special conditions that you need to be aware of:

 1. You use libc's `setlocale()` function to change locale.
-2. Your environment does not use IEEE 754 floating-point (e.g. some IBM mainframes) or you explicitly specified the `YYJSON_DISABLE_FAST_FP_CONV` flag at build time.
+2. Your environment does not use IEEE 754 floating-point standard (e.g. some IBM mainframes), or you explicitly set `YYJSON_DISABLE_FAST_FP_CONV` during build, in which case yyjson will use `strtod()` to parse floating-point numbers.

-When you meet **both** of these conditions, you should avoid call `setlocale()` while other thread is parsing JSON, otherwise an error may be returned for JSON floating point number parsing.
+When you meet **both** of these conditions, you should avoid calling `setlocale()` while other thread is parsing JSON, otherwise an error may be returned for JSON floating point number parsing.